OiWorld/MindTheWord/GoogleSummerOfCode.md

  1. candidate's proficiency in Javascript, HTML, CSS...
 (This is the main criterium!)
  2. candidate's understanding of how to implement browser extensions.
- 3. candidate's familiarity of Google's translation APIs.
+ 3. candidate's familiarity with translation APIs.
  4. proposal's likelihood to be successfully implemented during the timeframe of GSoC.
  5. proposal's interest for the users of Mind The Word.